sunainapati/sunainapati.github.io/About.md

 - I would describe myself as a math and theoretical CS enthusiast, who likes learning new theories and applying them to various problems.
 - I am a three-time IMOTC qualifier and EGMO 2023 silver medalist where I represented India.
 - I love listening to K-Pop, Indian Indies, J-Pop and some 2010s bollywood songs
-- I have another math blog called Sunaina thinks absurd which has over 65k views.
+- I have another math blog called [Sunaina thinks absurd](https://sunainalovesmath.blogspot.com/) which has over 70k views.
 - My MBTI type is INTJ-T
 - I love taking notes, organizing, being in pressure and learning a lot of new things.
 - These days I love biology and read it whenever I have free time.

-And my [CV](https://sunainapati.github.io/cv.pdf) for the curious ones!